OpenSourceBrain/del-Molino2017/README.md

 The model simulates the dynamics of Pyramidal cells (E) with three interneurons types (parvalbumin (PV), somatostatin (SST) and vasoactive intestinal peptide (VIP)).
-With this model the authors provide answers to two counterintuitive phenomena: (I) the external activation of a population that inhibits a second population can trigger a positive response in the latter.
+With this model, the authors provide answers to two counterintuitive phenomena: (I) the external activation of a population that inhibits a second population can trigger a positive response in the latter.
 (II) Depending on the sensory input a top-down modulation can trigger both a positive and a negative response.

+The authors first look at the interaction between single units (image on the left) and then scale up the model to analyse the interaction of a network of multiple interacting units in each population (image on the right).

 ## NeuroML version of the model
 <!-- We simulated the population firing rate for a low baseline and high baseline -->